mattallty/muguet/README.md

 #### org.muguet.reverse-proxy.enabled

-Set it to `1` to enable the reverse-proxy on the service.
-You should only enable reverse-proxy for web apps.
+Set it to `1` to enable the reverse-proxy (only enable reverse-proxy for web apps).

 #### org.muguet.reverse-proxy.only-ports